Skip to main content

 The rules for public use of the submerged and submersible land underlying state-owned waterways are simple.

-This doctrine is not a green light to trespass on private land.
-Anyone crossing private land to get to state-owned public land and waterways must have permission from the landowner.
-The landowner is under no obligation to grant this permission.
+This doctrine does not permit trespassing on private land.
+Anyone crossing private land to access state-owned public land and waterways must have permission from the landowner, who is not obligated to grant this permission.

 • Always get the landowner's permission to cross private land to get to the waterway